Swim Times

 You will need: bathing suit, towel and photo I.D.
 (16+) or membership card. | You may want to bring: water bottle, lock, and flip flops or water shoes.

-A great HIIT cardiovascular workout using the flotation belts and tethers in the deep water.
-HIIT is high intensity interval training.
-This is a 45-minute class that is suitable for intermediate to advanced.
+A great cardiovascular workout using a flotation belt in the deep water.
+There is less impact on the joints.
+This is a 45 minute class suitable for beginners to advanced.
 Confidence in deep water is required.

 You will need: bathing suit, towel and photo I.D.
 (16+) or membership card. | You may want to bring: water bottle, lock, and flip flops or water shoes.